bojanpopic/developer.joomlatools.com/framework/plugins.md

 # Plugins

 The Framework provides a nice Event API to Joomla! extensions that use it.
-It is the principle mechanism by which we can subscribe a Joomla plugin to events in other parts of the Framework.
-All of the main actions that take place in the MVC layer expose both before and after command chains that broadcast events to the Joomla!
-Plugin layer for plugin's that extend `PlgKoowaSubscriber`.
-This gives huge advantages to component extensions that use the Framework in terms of granularity of the events they can expose to their user base and therefore nearly complete control of the component, i.e. _they can customize the behavior exactly as needed_
+All of the main actions that take place in the Nooku MVC layer are exposed via before and after command chains that broadcast events; we can subscribe a Joomla plugin methods to those events with `PlgKoowaSubscriber`.
+This gives huge advantages to component extensions that use the Framework in terms of granularity of the functionality they can expose to their user base for customization, therefore nearly complete control of the component, i.e.

+**_they can customize the behavior exactly as needed_**

 Here we provide a high level overview of the concepts, classes and objects involved in the make up of such a plugin.